Adopting A Dachshund

-For that special occasion, take them to the pet store and let them choose from a few different types of toys.
+On special occasions, consider taking them to the pet store with you to let them choose from a few different types of toys.
 Give them the option, they will love it.

 Pick up some puppy pads.
 You don’t need to go all out right away and get the 100 pack, just get a regular package and start their house training with those for starters.